MatthewReid854/reliability/docs/Datasets.rst

 - automotive - 10 failures, 21 right censored.
 - defective_sample - 1350 failures, 12296 right censored.
 It exhibits the behavior of a defective sample (aka.
 Limited fraction defective).
+- electronics - 10 failures, 4072 right censored.
+It is used in `this example <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html#using-fit-weibull-2p-grouped-for-large-data-sets>`_.

 **ALT Datasets**